vaguetzx/Fastly-Optimized/README.md

 The Ultimate Minecraft Optimization Modpack!
 Experience buttery smooth gameplay, lightning-fast loading times, and a performance boost that'll leave your game feeling like heaven!
 This modpack not only enhances performance but also includes shader support, zoom functionality, and connected textures!
 Upgrade from being a potato to a gaming powerhouse with Fastly Optimized and unleash the full potential of your Minecraft adventure.

 # Why Fastly Optimized?
 The goal of Fastly Optimized is to create a super easy way for people to increase their performance while providing just the most essential Optifine features.
 It cuts back on some of the clutter in other Optifine replacement packs that I believe most players will not use.
-And for the many launchers that do not support .mrpacks, I provide zip files for the mods and config files in this github page.
+I provide zip files for the mods and config files in this github page.

 # Works anywhere
 Fastly Optimized doesn't add any additional content to the game, allowing for compatibility with most any world or server.